Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

       self.__breed = breed
       self.__age = age
 ```
-1. The fist code line, ```class Dog``` is used like a template or blueprint for creating objects within the vairable name ```Dog```
+1. The fist code line, ```class Dog``` is used like a template or blueprint for creating objects within the variable name ```Dog```
-    1. *note* The first letter of the variable name ```Dog``` has to be capatalised
+    1. *note* The first letter of the variable name ```Dog``` has to be capitalized
 2. The next line is where you define and give your argument.
 Always start with the key word  ```self```.
 The reason you always use self, is so you can always call back to the code
 3. The next three lines of code are all attributes that you are creating.
-Within the attributes you also notice two underscore lines, this is know as encapsulation.
-Encapsulation is used to restric people from accessing the classes/objects.
+Within the attributes you also notice two underscore lines, this is known as encapsulation.
+Encapsulation is used to restrict people from accessing the classes/objects.

 ## __concepts__

-Setter:
+Setter: A setter updates an objects attribute value when the object is under encapsulation

-getter:
+getter: A getter retrieves an object's correct attribute value when the object is under encapsulation

-Polymorphism: Methods that are used in different classes that have same or different behaviour
+Polymorphism: Methods that are used in different classes that have same or different behavior

-Overloading: Overloading is a illigeal code in python.
+Overloading: Overloading is an illegal code in python.
 Overloading is when you have to methods in the same class with same name and parameters

-Overriding:
+overriding: Overriding is when you have two methods in different classes with the same name and parameters

 ## __Example code__